prometheus/docs/content/docs/operating/security.md

 Scraped targets may be run by untrusted users.
 It should not by default be possible for a target to expose data that impersonates a different target.
-The `honor_labels` option removes this protection, as can certain relabelling setups.
+The `honor_labels` option removes and certain relabelling setups remove this protection.

-As of Prometheus 2.0, the `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality such as deleting time series.
+As of Prometheus 2.x, the `--web.enable-admin-api` flag controls access to the administrative HTTP API which includes functionality such as deleting time series.
 This is disabled by default.
 If enabled, administrative and mutating functionality will be accessible under the `/api/*/admin/` paths.
 The